MorganSchmiedt/markdown/README.md

 Source: [GitHub Markdown](https://guides.github.com/features/mastering-markdown/), [Reddit Markdown](https://www.reddit.com/wiki/markdown), [GitLab Markdown](https://docs.gitlab.com/ee/user/markdown.html)

-## Differences with other Markdown syntaxes
+## Unsupported syntaxes

-- Italic, bold and italic-bold texts with one, two and three underscore characters are not supported.
+The following syntaxes are **NOT** supported:

-- Headers with underneath dashes/equal signs are not supported.
+- Italic, bold and italic-bold texts with one, two and three underscores.
-- Unordered Lists start with a dash, not a plus sign or a star.
+- Headers with dashes/equal signs underneath.
-- Newlines are not supported in lists.
+- Unordered Lists with a plus sign or a star.
-- Lists can only have one nested list.
+- Newlines in lists.
-- Horizontal lines with stars or underscores are not supported.
+- More than one nested list.
-- Image titles and Link titles are not supported.
+- Horizontal lines with with stars or underscores.
-- Links in between less-than and greater-than characters are not supported.
+- Image titles and Link titles.
-- HTML tags are not allowed.
+- Links with less-than and greater-than signs.
-- Images on a single line are embedded in a `figure` HTML tag.
+- HTML code.

 ## Examples